Alibaba Group Holding Limited (BABA) is Attracting Investor Attention: Here is What You Should Know

 While comparing the current values of a company's valuation multiples, such as price-to-earnings (P/E), price-to-sales (P/S) and price-to-cash flow (P/CF), with its own historical values helps determine whether its stock is fairly valued, overvalued, or undervalued, comparing the company relative to its peers on these parameters gives a good sense of the reasonability of the stock's price.

-Alibaba is graded B on this front, indicating that it is trading at a discount to its peers.
+Alibaba is graded C on this front, indicating that it is trading at par with its peers.
 Click here to see the values of some of the valuation metrics that have driven this grade.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Alibaba.
-However, its Zacks Rank #4 does suggest that it may underperform the broader market in the near term.
+However, its Zacks Rank #1 does suggest that it may outperform the broader market in the near term.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Alibaba Group Holding Limited (BABA) : Free Stock Analysis Report

 To read this article on Zacks.com click here.